roblad/Owntrack_Elecrow_32u4_A7_GPS_GPRS_GSM_tracker/README.md

 https://github.com/owntracks

 See inside in the code the comments it is described inside.
-This module send data in owntrackks through mqtt server in gprs see owntracks documentation.
+This module send data in Owntrackks through MQTT server in GPRS see Owntracks documentation.
-Additionaly the power save functions are added and no movement control.
+Additionally the power save functions are added and no movement control.